Let’s stay in touch

 As per a study of more than 1,000 Americans, released by Daymon’s Interactions (a marketing company):

-- And 72 percent claimed that AR had compelled them to purchased items they had not planned on buying.
+And 72 percent claimed that AR had compelled them to purchase items they had not planned on buying.

 Not only have they settled the consumers’ woes but also witnessed a whopping increase in their profits and popularity.

 Retailers in apparel, footwear, beauty, furniture, and home makeover businesses are already turning to AR for an improved customer experience.

 Think of IKEA’s elegantly staged furniture showrooms; how majestic the furniture items look under the right kind of light and in your head.
 However, many a time, the furniture that looks well-suited to the room, in your head, neither fits nor goes with the theme.

 By allowing their potential customers to virtually try out the products IKEA has made home furnishing easier than ever.
 It lets you see, virtually, how a furniture item would look and fit in your home.
 The app allows you to browse 2,000 furniture items and try them out.